 You don’t need to hear from me that construction work is dangerous – you already know it.
 What you might not know, is that the number of fatalities in the construction industry is the highest compared to all other industries (if you exclude motorway accidents prevalent across all fields of industry).
-Not only that, the death toll is rising.

-According to the US Bureau of Labor Statistic (PDF), “Fatal injuries among construction and extraction occupations rose by 2 percent to 924 cases in 2015—the highest level since 2008”.
-OSHA (Occupational Health and Safety Administration) reports that one in five worker deaths last year were in construction.
+Additionally, OSHA (Occupational Health and Safety Administration) reports that one in five worker deaths last year were in construction.

-Prevention, Protection and Professionalism
+Prevention, Protection, and Professionalism

 Let’s get one thing straight: you can’t prevent all accidents.
 No matter how hard you try.
-You can supply the best equipment, the most reliable materials and a perfectly safe construction site according all regulations and recommendations.
+You can supply the best equipment, the most reliable materials, and a perfectly safe construction site according to all regulations and recommendations.
 But you simply can’t avoid two things: bad luck and human error.
 Because all humans err and Murphy’s law trumps even the basic laws of physics.
 Your best bet is to and try and minimize the damage by equipping your workers with adequate protective gear.

 Beyond the Most Common Accidents in Construction